Insights & Trends CX Contact Center

 15. Calls answered per hour

 A fairly easy metric to track, calls answered per hour measures the average number of calls an agent or team handles within an hour.
-This is a productivity metric above all else, but it’s useful in determining bottlenecks that may be slowing down response times.
+This is a productivity metric above all else, but it’s also useful for identifying bottlenecks that may be slowing response times.

 To put it in perspective, if you optimize your calls answered per hour, you’re effectively increasing service capacity without compromising call quality.